ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

       7. sudo smbpasswd \-a \<PiTracUsername\>
          1. Enter the same password you used for the PiTracUsername
       8. sudo systemctl restart smbd
-   5. For the Pi to which the directory will be shared:
+   e.
+For the Pi to which the directory will be shared:
       1. Add the following to /etc/fstab after the last non-comment line, replacing PWD and other things in \[\]’s with the real pwd and info for the PiTracUserName and paswword
          1. //\<Pi 1’s IP Address\>/LM\_Shares /home/\<PiTracUser\>/LM\_Shares cifs username=\[PiTracUserName\],password=\[PWD\],workgroup=WORKGROUP,users,exec,auto,rw,file\_mode=0777,dir\_mode=0777,user\_xattr 0 0
       2. sudo systemctl daemon-reload
       3. sudo mount \-a
       4. Check to make sure the second Pi can “see” the other Pi’s LM\_Shares sub-directories (Images and GolfSim\_Share)
+#### SSH Stored Key
 9. Setup ssh to use a stored key make it easier to login securely and quickly (w/o a pwd) \[optional, but really useful to avoid having to type a password every time\]
    1. **WARNING \-** This step assumes your PiTrac is secure in your own network and that the machine you use to log in is not used by others (given that this helps automate remote logins)
    2. If not already, remotely log into the Pi from the machine where you’re reading this document